Hobart and William Smith offer several joint degree programs for students of promise who are interested in pursuing pre-professional certifications.

-The Colleges have joint degree programs in engineering with the School of Engineering and Applied Science at Columbia University, the Rensselaer Polytechnic Institute, and the Thayer School of Engineering at Dartmouth College.
+The Colleges have joint degree programs in engineering with the School of Engineering and Applied Science at Columbia University and the Thayer School of Engineering at Dartmouth College.

-In general, for these programs, students spend three years at Hobart and William Smith, and then two years at the other institution.
-At the end of five years the student receives a B.A. or B.S. from Hobart or William Smith and a B.S. in engineering from the cooperating university.
-In some cases, a student can arrange to receive the degree from Hobart or William Smith at the end of the fourth year, and the degree in engineering from the partner institution at the end of the fifth year.
+For the Columbia program, students spend three years at Hobart and William Smith, and then two years at Columbia.
+At the end of five years the student receives a B.A. or B.S. from Hobart or William Smith and a B.S. in engineering from Columbia.
+In some cases, a student can arrange to receive the degree from Hobart or William Smith at the end of the fourth year, and the degree in engineering from Columbia at the end of the fifth year.

 The Dartmouth program is structured a little differently.
 Typically, a student spends the first two years at Hobart and William Smith, the third year at Dartmouth, the senior year in Geneva, followed by the fifth and final year at Dartmouth.
 Upon completion, the student receives two degrees, one from Hobart or William Smith and one from Dartmouth.

-For more details on the joint degree programs in engineering, consult Professor Donald Spector, Department of Physics.
+For more details on joint degree programs in engineering, consult Professor Donald Spector, Department of Physics.

-The Colleges have agreements with both Clarkson University and the Rochester Institute of Technology (RIT) allowing students to complete the requirements for a Master of Business Administration (M.B.A.) degree in one year rather than the usual two or more.
-Admission to the "4-1" programs at Clarkson and RIT is available to students who include foundation courses in their undergraduate programs and meet prescribed admissions standards.
+The Colleges have agreements with The Simon School of Business at The University of Rochester; The Whitman School of Management at Syracuse University; Clarkson University; and the Saunders School of Business at the Rochester Institute of Technology (RIT) allowing students to complete the requirements for a Master of Business Administration (M.B.A.) degree in one year rather than the usual two or more.
+Admission to the "4 + 1" programs at Simon, Clarkson, and RIT is available to students who include foundation courses in their undergraduate programs while at HWS and meet prescribed admissions standards.
+There is also a Masters in Accounting and a Masters in Finance program at the Whitman School available to students wishing to pursue a traditional graduate program.

 Financial Aid for 3-2 Joint Degree Programs